International Health Insurance

 Safe cities are common, especially along the Pacific and Caribbean coasts, and foreigners can legally purchase property.

-Panama also provides good-quality healthcare, with modern facilities, well-trained doctors, and many English-speaking practitioners, particularly in private hospitals and clinics.
+Panama also offers high-quality healthcare, featuring modern facilities, well-trained doctors, and numerous English-speaking practitioners, particularly in private hospitals and clinics.

 While public healthcare is available and affordable, it can have longer wait times and limited services in some areas.